The followings are guidelines for those wishing to submit an article for publication in rEFLections.

 word "author(s)".

-5.5 Acknowledgement This could address sources of research funding and assistance from an organization
+5.5 Acknowledgements This could address sources of research funding and assistance from an

 5.6 References - Authors should follow the 7th edition of American Psychological Association style (APA